AmalyaAvagimyan/Find-Missing-Smallest-Number/README.md

-# Find-Missing-SmallestNumber
+# Find-Missing-Smallest-Number
-C# Console App, finds the missing smallest positive integer
+C# Console App, finds the missing smallest positive integer in the array